fraunhoferhhi/CuriouslyEffectiveIQE/README.md

 # Curiously Effective Features for Image Quality Prediction

-This repository provides the reference implementation for the paper 'Curiously Effective Features for Image Quality Prediction' which has been accepted for publication for ICIP 2021.
+This repository provides the reference implementation for the paper *Curiously Effective Features for Image Quality Prediction* which has been accepted for publication for ICIP 2021.

 ```
 @misc{becker2021curiously,